KweyuV/Customer-Churn-Prediction/README.md

 - **Logistic Regression:** A linear, interpretable model suitable for baseline performance.
 - **Random Forest:** An ensemble model that handles non-linear relationships and class imbalance effectively.

-Key steps included:
+The modeling workflow included:

-- Feature engineering (e.g., creating a `total_charge` feature).
+- **Feature Engineering:** Created a `total_charge` feature, dropped non-predictive columns, and grouped rare states to prevent overfitting.
-- Dropping non-predictive columns.
+- **Preprocessing:** Used a `ColumnTransformer` to encode categorical features and scale numerical features.
-- Grouping rare states to prevent overfitting.
+- **Handling Class Imbalance:** Applied SMOTE to balance the training data (50% churned, 50% not churned).
-- Handling class imbalance using SMOTE.
+- **Model Selection:** Compared Logistic Regression (linear, interpretable) and Random Forest (ensemble, handles non-linearity).
-- Hyperparameter tuning for Random Forest using grid search.
+- **Hyperparameter Tuning:** Used grid search to optimize Random Forest for recall.

 ---